 The firm’s early dedication to education was demonstrated by McDonald’s 16 years of service on the Lakewood Board of Education (1934-49), Hopkins’ 13 years on the same board (1957-70) and Hardy’s 10 years on the Bay Village Board of Education (1964-73).

 Hopkins also became a trustee of The College of Wooster in 1940 and was active as an emeritus trustee until his death in 1993.
 McDonald Hopkins honored the Hopkins family’s commitment to the college in 1989 by establishing the W. Dean and Harriet P. Hopkins Endowed Scholarship at the school.
-Continuing the tradition of recognizing the importance of higher education, McDonald Hopkins current President Shawn Riley is a member of the Kent State University Board of Trustees, while firm member David Gunning is chair of the Cleveland State University Board of Trustees.
+Continuing the tradition of recognizing the importance of higher education, McDonald Hopkins former President Shawn Riley is a member of the Kent State University Board of Trustees, while firm member David Gunning is chair of the Cleveland State University Board of Trustees.